Indian cyber security agency says no reports of ransomware attack on country

-NEW DELHI India's cyber security agency has yet to receive any reports of a latest ransomware attack hitting computers there, its boss told Reuters on Tuesday, after a Swiss government agency identified India as one of the main victims.
+NEW DELHI (Reuters) - India's cyber security agency has yet to receive any reports of a latest ransomware attack hitting computers there, its boss told Reuters on Tuesday, after a Swiss government agency identified India as one of the main victims.

 Sanjay Bahl of the New Delhi-based Computer Emergency Response Team said he was monitoring the situation.

-Spokespeople for top companies such as Amazon India, Infosys, Tata Consultancy Services, Flipkart and Ola said their systems were unaffected.
+Spokespeople for top companies such as Amazon India, Infosys (INFY.NS), Tata Consultancy Services (TCS.NS), Flipkart and Ola said their systems were unaffected.

-(Reporting by Krishna N. Das and Sankalp Phartiyal; Editing by Kevin Liffey)
+Reporting by Krishna N. Das and Sankalp Phartiyal; Editing by Kevin Liffey